Side-On/Film-Pairs/README.md

 ![User Story 1](/screenshots/user-1.png)

 This is the first and only page the user sees.
-The design idea was keep everything as simple as possible, so all of the attention is on the game itself.
+The design idea was to keep everything as simple as possible, so all of the attention is on the game itself.
 The heading tells the user exactly what the website it, that is it a memory game.

 ##### User 2